Are you your own worst enemy?

 3. Take Control of YOUR Life

 You can stop being your own worst enemy – just stop blaming others!
 It’s your life, nobody else’s.
-Understand 1) that you can control your own actions and 2) that you are the only person that can make the necessary changes.
+Understand 1) that you can control your own actions and 2) that you are the only person who can make the necessary changes.
 The motivation for it might come from outside, but nobody can take action for you.
 You alone have that power – use it!

 4. Know Your Strengths